efdevcon/DIPs/DIPs/DIP-11.md

 * Funding.
 Between working hours, travel expenses, and custom equipment/furniture builds, this is not a *cheap* proposal by any stretch of the imagination.
 I believe there is some opportunity for external funding from the ecosystem, such as sponsorship from hardware wallet companies or (tasteful and unimposing) in-room promotions.
 I can provide an itemized budget from the previous production by request, but would rather not post it here.

 * Translation.
 Although it would be a tremendous amount of work, producing the story and materials to be Spanish-compatible would be worth it, IMO.
-The whole point of the room is for crypto-onboarding, and a spanish-language option would encourage much more local participation.
+The whole point of the room is for crypto-onboarding, and a Spanish-language option would encourage much more local participation.

 ## Links and Additional Information